 5. Find and wipe a stolen phone

 Find My Device on Android and Find My for iPhone can be used to wipe a stolen phone remotely.
 Apps like Cerberus and Prey can also do this and photograph the perpetrator using the phone's camera.
-You can destroy the data remotely via a web app if your phone is stolen.
+If your phone is stolen, you can destroy the data remotely via a web app.

 All these tools can be used to protect your phone from unauthorized access.
-If you're reluctant to use any of them, at least use disk encryption and your platform's phone discovery service.
+If you're reluctant to utilize any of them, use disk encryption and your platform's phone discovery service.

 Be aware of phone account identity theft

 A whole other type of identity theft surrounds mobile phone use.
 Phone account identity theft occurs when a cell phone is bought in your name without your knowledge.
 You might have been a victim of this, or your address might have been used with another person's name.
-This is a common tactic to take advantage of a superior credit rating and acquire finance to buy a phone.
+This is a common tactic to use a superior credit rating and acquire finance to buy a phone.

 Phone account fraud happens by stealing a victim's identity in one of two ways: